Stephanie Hightower: Early life

-Running
+Athletic career

-Born in Louisville, Kentucky, Hightower was a collegiate track star at Ohio State University.
+Hightower was a collegiate track star at Ohio State University.
 From 1977 to 1980, she did not lose a race in the 60-meter dash, 60-meter hurdles or the 100-meter hurdles, and earned Big Ten Conference, NCAA and National championship titles.
+She held 11 Big Ten and Ohio State records and set a world record in the 60-yard hurdles.
+She was also a champion at the Millrose Games in 1980 and from 1982 to 1985, and was inducted into the Millrose Games Hall of Fame in 2001.
 She was unable to participate in the 1980 Summer Olympics due to the US boycott of the games.
 She did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.
 Hightower missed the 1984 Summer Olympics, finishing fourth in what looked like a four-way tie at the Olympic Trials.
 Kim Turner won the race in 13.12 seconds, with Benita Fitzgerald-Brown in second, Pam Page in third and Hightower in fourth, all running 13.13 seconds, in what was possibly the closest elite race in history.
 The photo of the finish was later used for instruction in the use of photo finish devices.

 Administration

-Twenty eight years later, as President of USATF, Hightower was part of the administrative committee formed to settle another controversial close finish, when Jeneba Tarmoh and Allyson Felix tied for the final qualifying spot in the 2012 Olympic Trials.
+Twenty-eight years later, as President of USATF, Hightower was part of the administrative committee formed to settle another controversial close finish, when Jeneba Tarmoh and Allyson Felix tied for the final qualifying spot in the 2012 Olympic Trials.

-After retiring from competition, Hightower has held various positions with the USATF, including serving as women's team manager at the 2004 Athens Olympic Games.
-She is currently the President and CEO of the Columbus Urban League.
+After retiring from competition, Hightower has held various positions with the USATF, including serving as assistant manager for Team USA at the 1996 Atlanta Olympic Games, head manager at the 1999 World Championships in Seville, Spain, chief of delegation for Team USA at the 2003 World Outdoor Championships in Paris, and women's team manager at the 2004 Athens Olympic Games. women's team manager at the 2004 Athens Olympic Games.
+She is currently the president and CEO of the Columbus Urban League.
 In addition, she has served in the Columbus Mayor's cabinet for Sports Development.
 In 2011, Hightower was discussed as a possibility for the USATF's CEO position until the board decided on Max Siegel.

+Post-athletic career

+Following her retirement from competitive track and field in 1988, Hightower pursued leadership roles across government, education, and the nonprofit sector in Columbus, Ohio.
+She served as president of the Columbus Board of Education from 2001 to 2005, overseeing a district with an annual budget of approximately $1.3 billion.
+She subsequently joined Columbus College of Art & Design (CCAD) as vice president of institutional advancement beginning in 2004, where she directed a fundraising campaign that generated $12.5 million for capital improvements and endowment growth.
+She also served in the Columbus Mayor's cabinet for Sports Development.